Cutting edge treatment for Barrett’s esophagus: Endoscopic Radiofrequency Ablation

 Because early stages of esophageal cancer can be silent or asymptomatic, it is often diagnosed in the later stages where the survival rate is very low.
 Thus, it is important to be evaluated early in order to avoid this preventable cancer.
 If you’re concerned about GERD or Barrett’s Esophagus, please schedule an appointment to discuss your symptoms. care for patients in the

-Board certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, and Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA; area including Johns Creek,GA; Cumming, GA, and Alpharetta, Ga; and Lawrenceville, Ga; and more.
+Board certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C, and Vanessa T. Dang, MSN, APRN, care for patients in the north Atlanta, GA; area including Johns Creek,GA; Cumming, GA, and Alpharetta, Ga; and Lawrenceville, Ga; and more.
 The in-house endoscopy suite at Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
 If you suffer from gastrointestinal problems such as Barrett’s Esophagus, contact us at (770) 227-2222 to schedule an appointment.